• Skip to primary navigation

 “This harms their possibility to negotiate discounts because vendors exploit their lack of documentation and knowledge.
 Organizations are therefore using IT asset management and software compliance tools to understand their situation and how to control their purchases and assets,” says Mia Puck, a tech writer for Britstudent And Australia2write.

 These tools need to be backed up by good practices and systematic enforcement.
 Datacenter admins may have the old system running while the new one is being tested or used.
 But they have to erase the old software once they start using the new one.
-These tools warn that some software leaves something in the registry once you delete them, and they sometimes allow two versions of the program to coexist.

 It’s Your Time To Negotiate